 Once engaged, married, or an immigrant visa petition is filed, suddenly starts missing scheduled appointments to chat or call.

 While chat rooms, dating and social networking sites are great ways to make friends across international borders, the U.S. government urges Americans who meet foreign nationals on the Internet to take the time necessary to get to know them well before considering marriage and to keep in mind the signs noted above.
 Entering into a marriage contract for the principal purpose of facilitating immigration to the United States for an alien is against U.S. law and can result in serious penalties, including fines and imprisonment for the American citizen and the foreign national involved.

 Marriage in Morocco

 This document is intended only as a guide to marriage in Morocco.
-Requirements may vary according to local authorities are subject to change.
+Requirements may vary according to local authorities and are subject to change.
 Marriage is a legal act governed by the law of Morocco and U.S. citizens are subject to those laws as interpreted by the appropriate Moroccan authorities.

-Marriages cannot be performed at U.S. Embassies or Consulates, or do U.S. diplomatic personnel have the authority to preside over marriages.
+Marriages cannot be performed at U.S. Embassies or Consulates, nor do U.S. diplomatic personnel have the authority to preside over marriages.
 A Moroccan marriage is recognized in the U.S.; you do not need to register your marriage at the U.S. Consulate General in Casablanca.